ogryniuk/coding-tasks/README.md

 # coding-tasks
-Solutions to several coding challenges
+Solutions to a few coding challenges